tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/set-blob-tier.md

 |------------|-----------------|
 |`Authorization`|Required.
 Specifies the authentication scheme, storage account name, and signature.
 For more information, see [Authentication for the Azure Storage Services](authorization-for-the-azure-storage-services.md).|
 |`Date` or `x-ms-date`|Required.
 Specifies the Coordinated Universal Time (UTC) for the request.
 For more information, see [Authentication for the Azure Storage Services](authorization-for-the-azure-storage-services.md).|
 |`x-ms-access-tier`|Required.
 Indicates the tier to be set on the blob.
 For a list of allowed premium page blob tiers, see [High-performance Premium Storage and managed disks for VMs](/azure/storage/storage-premium-storage#features).
-For blob storage accounts, valid values are `Hot`/`Cool`/`Archive`.
+For blob storage or general purpose v2 account, valid values are `Hot`/`Cool`/`Archive`.
 For detailed information about standard blob account blob level tiering see [Hot, cool and archive storage tiers](https://docs.microsoft.com/en-us/azure/storage/storage-blob-storage-tiers).
 |`x-ms-version`|Required for all authenticated requests.
 Specifies the version of the operation to use for this request.
 For more information, see [Versioning for the Azure Storage Services](Versioning-for-the-Azure-Storage-Services.md).|
 |`x-ms-client-request-id`|Optional.
 Provides a client-generated, opaque value with a 1-kB character limit that is recorded in the analytics logs when storage analytics logging is enabled.
 Using this header is highly recommended for correlating client-side activities with requests received by the server.
 For more information, see see [About Storage Analytics Logging](About-Storage-Analytics-Logging.md) and [Azure Logging: Using Logs to Track Storage Requests](http://blogs.msdn.com/b/windowsazurestorage/archive/2011/08/03/windows-azure-storage-logging-using-logs-to-track-storage-requests.aspx).|